Research Focused on the

 One essential aspect of cognition is the ability to flexibly modify behaviors based on negative outcomes and unexpected changes in the environment.
 These core cognitive control processes are supported through the function of a distributed network of interconnected regions that encompass the anterior cingulate and the dorsolateral prefrontal cortex.
 Patients with depression display deficits in cognitive control, including difficulty coping with change and abnormal reactions to errors and negative feedback.
 Prior work from our lab established a rapid downward spiral in performance following error commission, an inability to account for shifting task incentives, and dysregulated fronto-cingulate interactions in patients with depression.
 Ongoing studies are exploring the diagnostic specificity of cognitive control impairments across psychiatric populations.
 Additional lines of research examine relations between impaired cognitive control system functioning and illness risk.

 Psychiatric diagnoses describe clusters of frequently co-occurring symptoms that recur across multiple diagnostically distinct illnesses.
 The issues inherent in this complexity are particularly evident when considering the gaps in our knowledge of illness etiology.
-For instance, impaired frontoparietal network integrity has been observed in bipolar disorder.
+For instance, impaired frontoparietal network integrity has been observed in bipolar disorder and schizophrenia.
 However, it is not yet clear if this reflects a specific vulnerability factor, or a general marker, for psychiatric illnesses with an affective component.
-In responding to these challenges, our lab is seeking to characterize the shared and unique features of network function that track symptom severity in unipolar and bipolar depression.
+In responding to these challenges, our lab is seeking to characterize the shared and unique features of network function that track symptom severity in unipolar depression, bipolar depression, and schizophrenia.
 The information gained through this research will be applied to the study neurogenetic factors that influence clinical course and risk for illness onset.

 Over one third of adults will experience an anxiety or mood disorder in their lifetime, making these illnesses a leading cause of global disease burden.
 Chronic or severe anxiety and negative affect predict subsequent clinical diagnoses, but many people with such symptoms never develop full-blown anxiety or mood disorders.
 This suggests that diagnosable illnesses lie at the extreme end of a continuum encompassing health and disease.
 Despite this possibility, research on the neuroanatomical basis of negative affect has most often focused on animal models or clinically ill patients.
 While this approach has been highly productive, the importance of establishing the predictive utility of brain phenotypes during the prodromal stages preceding illness onset has been overlooked.
 Current work in our lab studies relations linking brain structure and function with illness risk in healthy young adults.
 Through this work we seek to establish which neurobiological markers of affective illness reflect current episode severity, the cumulative effects of a chronic course, or premorbid trait vulnerabilities.